theriley106/Headspace-Bandwidth-Reducer/README.md

 5. Split all Headspace guided meditation Mp3 files while preserving timestamps indicating durations of extended silence

-6. Implement a client-side way of triggering a "Pause" in the audio playing within the Headspace app
+6. Create a way of distributing both the audio files and "Pause" durations to the user

-7. Create a way of distributing both the audio files and "Pause" durations to the user
+7. Implement a client-side way of triggering a "Pause" in the audio playing within the Headspace app

-All of these steps have been successfully implemented in the programs contained in this repository, with the exception of #6.
+All of these steps have been successfully implemented in the programs contained in this repository, with the exception of #7.
 I have no way of either viewing or modifying the way in which the app serves audio files.
 However, I have implemented the modified method of distributing audio using both [Python](bandwidthModifier.py) and [Javascript](templates/index.html).
-Additionally, the way in which silence durations are structured makes it relatively easy to implement #6 using Swift (IOS) or Kotlin (Android).
+Additionally, the way in which silence durations are structured makes it relatively easy to implement #7 using Swift (IOS) or Kotlin (Android).

 Below you can find the audio structure that is returned from a GET request to the API endpoint: /getStructure/{sessionName}/{sessionDuration}